 Providing promotional products as you network is a great way to get potential teammates to remember your brand name.
 Handing out fun giveaways at job fairs or trade shows, like sunglasses, tote bags, or water bottles, can get your brand name in front of more people, both as a business and as a potential employer.

 If you’re working hard to attract top talent to your company, you don’t want to deter them from the recruitment process by an outdated system or confusing hiring process.
 If you don't already have an advanced Applicant Tracking System (ATS), it’s time to invest in one so you can keep your job candidates sorted and moving through the application process seamlessly.
 If you can offer job candidates short hire-times and an organized interview process, they’re more likely to stick around throughout the recruitment procedure and accept your job offer in the end.

 If you’re looking to get your company name in front of potential employees, consider college career fairs and trade shows.
-At these events, you’ll have exposure to people already in your industry or those who are looking to get started in your field.
+By using these events as part of your recruitment and retention strategy, you’ll have exposure to people already in your industry or those who are looking to get started in your field.

 Set up a booth or table that’s warm and inviting for visitors, one that shows off your brand name.
 If you’ve ever attended a conference or job fair, you’ve probably seen company representatives standing behind a table with a table cover that has their logo on it so they can proudly represent the brand.
 Appoint current employees who know the company culture to speak on your company’s behalf at these events.

 One of the most effective recruitment and retention strategies is to consider rehiring past employees.
 If you have former employees who left the company to pursue other career paths, they may be prime candidates to re-enter your workforce.
 These past employees already know your company culture and may not need as much training as someone starting fresh.